pages-themes/minimal/pages/events/DMCM2017_2nd.md

 ## Travel

-<p>From Luxembourg Airport you can take a bus to Luxembourg Central Station and then a train to Belval-Universite which takes about one hour in total.
-See also <a href="http://disease-maps.org/events/Travel.pdf" target="_blank">here</a>.</p>
+From Luxembourg Airport you can take a bus to Luxembourg Central Station and then a train to Belval-Universite which takes about one hour in total.
+See also <a href="http://disease-maps.org/events/Travel.pdf" target="_blank">here</a>.

 ## Accommodation